 A major uncertainty reduction technique was the use of communal coping, in which the couple viewed uncertainty as both of their problems and something they needed to address as a team.
 For example, the couple would jointly develop a financial plan, set priorities, goals, and rules, and make spending decisions together.
-This kept any one partner from bearing the brunt of the stress or being overwhelmed.
+This kept any partner from bearing the brunt of the stress of being overwhelmed.
 Not all participants wanted to reduce uncertainty.
 Some sought to maintain uncertainty by avoiding information.
-They preferred uncertainty to acknowledging their dire financial situation.
+They preferred uncertainty to acknowledge their dire financial situation.

 Other participants adapted to uncertainty.
 These individuals came to terms with uncertainty by turning to religion and focusing on daily tasks rather than planning for the future.
 For example, one interviewee reported that, when she lost her job, "the first thing we said [was], 'Okay, God didn't want me there for some reason.'"
 As much as some participants wanted to manage uncertainty, they were not always successful.
 Romo's research also identified four barriers to successfully managing uncertainty:

 • Information barriers: either too much information (which was overwhelming) or not enough (inadequate to address an individual's concerns, largely stemming from lack of financial socialization as children);